-State funding supports staffing for the K-20 Support Services-management and oversight at OSPI and the Regional Institutional Technical Units (RITUs) at all nine educational service districts.
+State funding supports staffing for the K-20 Support Services-management and oversight at OSPI and the Regional Institutional Technical Units (RITUs) at all nine Educational Service Districts (ESD).
 Staff in each RITU provide technical support and, when necessary, escalate district data problems to the K-20 Networking Cooperative (KOCO) or to Data Advanced Technical Support (ATS).
 ATS staff deal with problems related to Domain Name Service area.
-OSPI staff coordinate the allocation of over 10,178 Zoom videoconferencing licenses to K-12 educators as part of K-20 Network Services.
+OSPI staff coordinate the allocation of Zoom videoconferencing licenses to K-12 educators as part of K-20 Network Services.